fmher/project-4/README.md

 # MVP

 - Admin can only edit, update, delete car
-- Anyone can visist the page
+- Anyone can visit the page
 - Any car can be seen
 - Selected car will show its details
 - show homepage